There are so many inexpensive ways to make your home a place that you love to come home to.

 Whether you like shabby chic or farmhouse style or traditional or boho, decorate with things that help express who you are.

 You can do this via wall paintings, collections, books, lamps, etc. Your personality shines through in the colors you paint your walls and furniture.

-Changing out door knobs, whether you want to buy new ones or paint the existing ones, makes a world of difference.
-Change out switch plates.
+Switching out door knobs, whether you want to buy new ones or paint the existing ones, makes a world of difference.
+Switch out electrical outlet covers.
 You can buy new ones or use scrapbook paper and decoupage your own or even paint them.

-Though I rent a one-bedroom apartment, I had the maintenance man put on a new Moen kitchen faucet that I purchased for $69.
+Though I rent a one-bedroom apartment instead of owning my home, I had the maintenance man put on a new Moen kitchen faucet that I purchased for $69.
 And I love it!

 It’s amazing the difference that faucet makes to my everyday life.
 So why not?

 5. Add Under Cabinet Lighting & Lamps To Your Kitchen

 For around $20, I purchased those stick-on round lights that go underneath my cabinets.
 They give me two light settings in a dark area of the kitchen.
 Love them!

 Overhead light is harsh.
 If you have the room, add a pretty lamp.
 The warm glow on an overcast day makes your kitchen look and feel nice and cozy.